voilin/nips-2017/README.md

 * drop means enable dropout in network

 It includes two concepts:

 (1) dropout
 Enable Dropout in network, which can slightly increase its score.

 (2) resize
 Resize to smaller and resize back before feed-forward.
 Then, you can tell that there are trade-off between the images features and attack signals on the resize size.
 Pick 200 base on experiments.

-I suppose the resize works because it can directly average the max pooling.
+I suppose the resize works because it can directly average the max pooling, which can remove the attack signals.

 Possibilities: The method to remove attack signal before network can be replace by another neural network like auto-encoder.
 And it should be trained on large scale attack images.